tdo95/travlr/README.md

 [![Travlr Demo][product-screenshot]](https://travlr.onrender.com/)

-Traveler is a CRUD application that allows users to eep track of all thier future travel destinations in one place.
+Travlr is a CRUD application that allows users to eep track of all thier future travel destinations in one place.
 Create a running log of the location and travel time, along with any notes for places to visit in the future.

 ### Features
 - Create and store destinations